-- What words and ideas in the sources are new, challenging to understand, or have unique meanings in this context? - How does the pre-release material express disciplinary and interdisciplinary ways of knowing? - What are the consequences of our common humanity? - What is censorship? - What is crowdfunding? - How do you change peoples behaviour? - To what extent is civic responsibility an individual's choice?
+- What words and ideas in the sources are new, challenging to understand, or have unique meanings in this context? - How does the pre-release material express disciplinary and interdisciplinary ways of knowing? - What is the meaning of "where" and "when"? - What procedures are in place to prepare for and react to natural and humanmade disasters? - How can we consider multiple cultures and perspectives in our decision making with regard to disasters? - How can we consider multiple cultures and perspectives in our decision making with regard to energy choices? - To what extent should a response to a disaster be dependent on one's place in space and time?

 Students and teachers should develop their own factual, conceptual and debatable questions about the pre-release material.
-It is also important to consider how teaching and learning in MYP subject groups might inform and be integrated with the global challenges introduced by these sources.
+It also important to consider how teaching and learning in MYP subject groups might inform and be integrated with the global challenges introduced by these sources.